Dream (Ai album)

 Dream is the twelfth studio album by Japanese-American singer-songwriter Ai, released on February 23, 2022, by EMI Records.
 Ai collaborated with various Japanese and American producers, including longtime collaborator Uta and Bernard "Harv" Harvey, the latter produced her 2021 extended play, It's All Me, Vol. 2.

-Three singles have been released from the album.
+Three singles were released from the album.
 The first single, "The Moment" featured Japanese rapper Yellow Bucks and was released in June 2021.
 "In the Middle", a collaboration with Daichi Miura was released in August 2021.
 The third single was "Aldebaran", which served as the theme song for the Japanese television drama Come Come Everybody.
 "Aldebaran" was a modest hit in Japan, debuting and peaking at number 37 on the Billboard Japan Hot 100 and at number 6 on the Oricon Digital Singles Chart.
 In 2022, "Aldebaran" won the Best Drama Song award at the 111th Television Drama Academy Awards.

 Background and promotion

 Following the release of the extended play It's All Me, Vol. 2, Ai hinted on social media she was working on new music.
 In June 2021, she released "The Moment" with Japanese rapper Yellow Bucks.
 In early August, Ai announced she was working on a new single.
 The single was revealed to be a song with Daichi Miura, titled "In the Middle".
 In September, Ai announced her next single, titled "Aldebaran".
-The song would serve as theme song for the NHK drama, Come Come Everbody.
+The song would serve as theme song for the NHK drama, Come Come Everybody.
 She revealed the song was written by Naotarō Moriyama and featured arrangements by Neko Saito.
 The song was sent to radio in October, with the radio edit being uploaded to Ai's official YouTube channel to promote the song.
 Following the release of the full song in November, "Aldebaran" has received critical acclaim.
 In December, Ai announced her twelfth studio album would be released in February 2022.
 She stated that "Aldebaran" and "In the Middle" would be included on the album.
 Ai also announced the Dream Tour, which took take place in Japan from May to December 2022.
 In February, a special site was launched for the album by Universal Japan, revealing the full track listing of the album.